Loading...

 Requester Information

-• Requester Name (required)
+• Requester name (required)

-• Requester Email (required)
+• Requester email (required)

 • Department (required)

-• Manager Name
+• Manager name

 Software Details

-• Software Name (required)
+• Software name (required)

-• Vendor / Publisher (required)
+• Vendor name

-• License Type (required)
+• Software type (required)

-• Number of Licenses Requested (required)
+• Number of licenses requested (required)

 Business Justification

-• Business Need (required)
+• Business need (required)

-• Current Workaround
+• Current workaround, if any

-• Expected Benefits (required)
+• Expected benefit or outcome (required)

 Security and Compliance Review

-• Security review required? (required)
+• Security review notes

 Procurement and Cost

-• Estimated Cost
+• Cost center

 Approvals and Additional Information

-• Additional Comments
+• Additional notes

 How to use this template